 If you must present, learn everything you can about the subject and Prepare, Prepare, Prepare.
 You may only speak about 2% of what you know but your competence will show when you can make the complex simple.

 People will only remember one or two or three points from your presentation, so plan your presentation so that those 2-3 points will stick with them.
-Techniques for making a point stick include:
+Techniques for making your point stick include: